 You can also use this plugin if you want to know if caching is working properly:

 After you run the test, it will tell you if something like a plugin or theme is creating a conflict and preventing your website from clearing cache properly.

 To completely purge a reverse proxy cache with this plugin, use the menu in the admin toolbar:

-Technically, a WordPress firewall is a reverse proxy as it reviews and filters traffic before it reaches your website.
-The key difference is that one is meant for performance enhancements (the proxy) and one is meant for security (the firewall).
+A WordPress firewall is technically a reverse proxy, because it reviews and filters traffic before it reaches your website.
+One major difference, though, is the proxy is meant for website performance enhancements and the firewall is meant for security.

-While you do want to set the security plugin to automatically clear the cache when content is updated, you can also use this to instantly clear cache if you’re having issues seeing updates on your site.
+Ideally, you’ll want to set up your firewall plugin to automatically clear the cache when content is updated.
+You can also use these methods to manually clear cache if you’re not able to see updates on your site, though.

 To do this, execute the following in your WordPress command line: